MohamedAlobede86/IIoT-Fault-Detection-Digital-Twin/README.md

-IIoT Digital Twin Diagnostic Framework
-Intelligent Fault Detection for Tennessee Eastman Process (TEP) Overview
-This project presents an integrated framework for real-time fault diagnosis in industrial systems using a Digital Twin approach.
-It combines a high-performance XGBoost classifier with SHAP (SHapley Additive exPlanations) for model interpretability, all wrapped in a user-friendly JavaFX interface.
+Explainable Hybrid Machine Learning Framework for Fault Detection in Industrial IoT Systems

+Overview

+This repository presents an explainable hybrid machine learning framework for fault detection in Industrial Internet of Things (IIoT) environments using the Tennessee Eastman Process (TEP) benchmark dataset.

+The framework integrates unsupervised representation learning with supervised classification to improve fault detection reliability in complex industrial systems.

+The proposed pipeline combines:

+- AutoEncoder for learning compact latent representations of normal system behavior and supporting anomaly detection through reconstruction patterns.
+- XGBoost for robust multi-class fault classification.
+- SHAP (SHapley Additive exPlanations) to provide feature-level explanations for model predictions.

+A lightweight JavaFX graphical interface is provided to demonstrate how the diagnostic framework can be integrated into a monitoring environment.

+---

 Tech Stack

+Backend

-Backend: Python 3.12 (Flask API).
+- Python 3.12

-Machine Learning: XGBoost, Scikit-learn, Joblib.
+- Flask API

+Machine Learning

+- AutoEncoder (Keras / TensorFlow)
+- XGBoost
+- Scikit-learn
+- Joblib

+Explainable AI (XAI)

-Explainable AI (XAI): SHAP (SHapley Additive exPlanations).
+- SHAP (SHapley Additive exPlanations)

+Frontend

-Frontend: JavaFX (JDK 17+).
+- JavaFX (JDK 17+)

+Research & Development

-Research & Development: Google Colab (Python Notebook).
+- Google Colab (Python Notebook)

+---

 Project Structure

+app.py
-app.py: The Flask server hosting the ML model and XAI engine.
+Flask server hosting the ML inference engine and SHAP explanation module.

+Notebook.ipynb
-Notebook.ipynb: The full research notebook containing data cleaning, preprocessing, and model training phases.
+Research notebook containing data preprocessing, feature engineering, AutoEncoder training, and XGBoost model development.

-model/: Contains pre-trained .pkl files (Classifier, Scaler, Encoder).
+model/
+Contains trained models:
+- autoencoder_model.pkl
+- xgboost_classifier.pkl
+- scaler.pkl
+- encoder.pkl

+lib/
-lib/: JavaFX dependencies and DLLs for system compatibility.
+JavaFX dependencies required for the graphical interface.

-data/: Sample TEP datasets (CSV) for testing.

-Start_System.bat: One-click execution script for Windows.

-TEP-GUI.jar: The graphical user interface.
+data/
+Sample Tennessee Eastman Process (TEP) datasets in CSV format.

+Start_System.bat
+One-click script to launch the backend and graphical interface.

+TEP-GUI.jar
+JavaFX graphical interface for real-time diagnostic visualization.

+---

 Quick Start (How to Run)
-To experience the full system, please follow these steps:

-1. Download the Full Package:
+1. Download the System Package

-Navigate to the Releases section on the right sidebar.
+Navigate to the Releases section of this repository and download:

-Download the Stable Release - Full System.zip file.
+Stable Release – Full System.zip

-Extract the ZIP file to your local machine.
+Extract the ZIP archive to your local machine.

+---

-2. Install Python Dependencies:
+2. Install Python Dependencies

-Bash
+Run the following command:

-pip install flask xgboost shap joblib matplotlib scikit-learn
+pip install flask xgboost shap joblib matplotlib scikit-learn tensorflow

+---

-3. Launch the Framework:
+3. Launch the Framework

-Double-click on Start_System.bat.
+Double-click:

+Start_System.bat

+This will automatically:

-This will automatically start the Python backend and launch the JavaFX GUI.
+1. Start the Python backend (Flask API).
+2. Launch the JavaFX monitoring interface.

+---

 System Capabilities
-End-to-End Pipeline: From raw TEP data cleaning to real-time industrial fault detection.

-Real-time Prediction: Detects 21+ types of industrial faults with high accuracy.

-Explainability (XAI): Provides SHAP bar plots for every prediction to explain the impact of each sensor on the diagnostic result.

-Automated Logging: Saves all diagnostic history into results/prediction_history.csv.
+Hybrid Fault Detection Pipeline

+Integrates AutoEncoder-based representation learning with XGBoost classification for robust industrial fault diagnosis.

+Multi-class Fault Identification

+Detects multiple industrial fault conditions in the Tennessee Eastman Process.

+Explainable AI Diagnostics

+Each prediction is accompanied by SHAP-based explanations, highlighting the sensor variables that influenced the decision.

+Real-Time Monitoring Interface

+The JavaFX interface demonstrates how the diagnostic engine can be integrated into a monitoring dashboard.

+Automated Logging

+All predictions and diagnostic results are stored in:

+results/prediction_history.csv

+---

+Dataset

+This project uses the Tennessee Eastman Process (TEP) dataset, a widely used benchmark for industrial fault diagnosis research.

+Reference:

+Downs, J. J., & Vogel, E. F. (1993).
+A plant-wide industrial process control problem.
+Computers & Chemical Engineering.

+---

+Research Context

+This repository accompanies the research study:

+"Explainable Hybrid Machine Learning Framework for Fault Detection in Industrial IoT Systems."

+The work explores how combining representation learning, ensemble machine learning, and explainable AI can improve transparency and reliability in industrial fault diagnosis systems.

+---

+Author

+Mohamed AbdulAli
+Industrial AI & IIoT Research